opencv/opencv/modules/imgproc/doc/filtering.rst

     :param bits: Number of the fractional bits. the parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.

+    :param rowBorderType: Pixel extrapolation method in the vertical direction.
+For details, see  :ocv:func:`borderInterpolate`.

-    :param rowBorderType, columnBorderType: Pixel extrapolation methods in the horizontal and vertical directions.
-See  :ocv:func:`borderInterpolate` for details.
+    :param columnBorderType: Pixel extrapolation method in the horizontal direction.

     :param borderValue: Border vaule used in case of a constant border.